pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - https://www.youtube.com/watch?v=XVEbnqLk0-Q
 - https://www.youtube.com/watch?v=qMXUMjckVhU

+## Strat: mean reversion: spread / stretch / deviation of MA
+- Day Trading Legend: BNF, contrarian strategy looks at stock deviating at least 20% below 25days MA, with 35% safe level to buy.
+The % level actually depends on the sector, like high risk startup or crypto will have a very spread like between 28 and 60%.
+Also during a strong bull market, if you are late to the party you can still buy the lagger values (https://www.youtube.com/watch?v=Jnc77gMihPo) https://youtu.be/LyeJ-CM980I (REFS2)

 ## Strat: Trend following: by Laurens Bensdorp
 - Liquidity: only very liquid stocks
 - Close of the SPY needs to be above the 50 day SMA + 2 ATR (20 days)